 Manuscript Preparation and Editing are critical.
 Develop your book and have it polished BEFORE you start the typesetting process.
-Changes at that stage are more difficult and certainly more costly.
+Changes at the typesetting stage are more difficult and certainly more costly.
+Changes once even a few books have been printed are even more costly.
 Have your book ready in as professional a manner as possible.

 Typesetting is the most costly pre-publication expense.
 At $25-$40.00 per page (depending on size of the page and complexity), a good typesetter will polish your presentation of your ideas and add immeasurably to the quality of your book.
 And there is a huge difference between typing and typesetting.

 Typing vs. typesetting is one of the most common places the self-publisher runs into trouble, and it can be costly!
 With the increased ownership of home computers more and more people are professing to be desktop publishers and typesetters, when in fact, they are typists.
 The first signal of a potential risk to you should be if they can't or won't produce samples of books they have done.
 If they don't have any, it's likely they have not done books.
 Don't be mislead to believe that the skills producing newsletters, flyers or business cards means having the skills necessary to producing your book.